Padma Viswanathan

-Padma Viswanathan (born 1968 Nelson, British Columbia) is a Canadian playwright, novelist, translator, and memoirist.
-She is a full professor at the University of Arkansas, where she teaches in the MFA Program in Creative Writing and Translation.
+Padma Viswanathan (born 1968 Nelson, British Columbia) is a Tamil Canadian playwright, novelist, translator, and memoirist.
+She is a distinguished professor of creative writing at the University of Arkansas.

-Life
+Biography

-She graduated from University of Alberta, and received an MA from the Writing Seminars at Johns Hopkins University in 2004 and an MFA from the University of Arizona in 2006.
+Viswanathan graduated from University of Alberta and attended Harvard University as a visiting student for her fourth year.
+She received an MA from the Writing Seminars at Johns Hopkins University in 2004 and an MFA from the University of Arizona in 2006.

-Her short stories have appeared in Subtropics, New Letters, PRISM international, Boston Review, and Malahat Review.

 She lives in Fayetteville, Arkansas, with her husband, the poet/translator Geoffrey Brock, and their two children.

+She is the author of three novels, one memoir, and the translator of two novels from Brazilian Portuguese, and numerous works of short fiction.
+In 2026, her translation of a novel, Bury Your Dead, by Ana Paula Maia, will be published.

+Viswanathan is co-editing with writer-translator Daniel Hahn The Penguin Book of Brazilian Short Stories which will be published in January 2027.

 Awards

-Her story "Transitory Cities" won the 14th annual Boston Review Short-Story Contest in 2007, judged by George Saunders.
+In 2007, her story "Transitory Cities" won the 14th annual Boston Review Short-Story Contest, judged by George Saunders.

-Her novel The Ever After of Ashwin Rao was shortlisted for the Scotiabank Giller Prize.

 In 2017 she won Arkansas's Porter Prize.

+In 2026, On Earth as it is Beneath, Viswanathan's English translation of Ana Paula Maia's 2017 novel, Assim na Terra como embaixo da Terra, was shortlisted for the International Booker Prize.